What causes a “Dry Dogs Nose"

 Does a dry dog’s nose mean my dog is sick?

-Simple answer is NO, don’t worry a dry dog’s nose isn’t always a major cause for concern, however it can also be an early indication of any future illness’s and underlying health issues they may have if your dog’s nose is continuously dry so it is best to stay on top of it and check regulary.
+Simple answer is NO, don’t worry a dry dog’s nose isn’t always a major cause for concern, however it can also be an early indication of any future illness’s and underlying health issues they may have if your dog’s nose is continuously dry so it is best to stay on top of it and check regularly.

-As a dog owner it is always advisable to regularly check your dog’s nose condition and also their general wellbeing on a daily basis.
+As a dog owner it is always advisable to regularly check your dog’s nose condition and also their general well being on a daily basis.
 Why not start your dog’s health routine today, we like to call it “The nose to tail routine”, a full check should only take 2 minutes to complete and will give you full peace of mind that your dog is healthy and happy.

 My dog wakes up with a dry nose, but why?